Gunda (1998 film): Plot

 Enter Shankar, a coolie, who lives with his policeman father, sister Geeta, and a pet monkey named Tinku.
 Geeta' friend Ganga loves Shankar but Shankar does not care for her.
-He enters a fighting contest run by Bulla to help a laborer finance his daughter’s wedding and defeats Bulla’s champion.
+He enters a fighting contest run by Bulla to help a laborer finance his daughter's wedding and defeats Bulla's champion Kala Pahaad by merely twisting his fingers for a few seconds.

-Shankar’s policeman father tries to stop the extortion racket run by Bulla's goons and gets beaten up by them but Shankar arrives and fights them off.
-Bulla’s revenge takes a darker turn when his henchman Naate kidnaps Geeta, who’s briefly saved by Gulshan, only for it to be revealed as a trap.
+Shankar's policeman father tries to stop the extortion racket run by Bulla's goons and gets beaten up by them but Shankar arrives and fights them off.
+Bulla's revenge takes a darker turn when his henchman Naate kidnaps Geeta, who's briefly saved by Gulshan, only for it to be revealed as a trap.
 Gulshan marries her, then hands her over to Bulla's brother Chuttiya, who rapes and kills her and then dumps her body in a jungle.
 Tinku, the monkey, leads Shankar to Geeta's dead body, leading Shankar to swear to kill Bulla and all his henchmen within 10 days.

-Shankar’s father confronts a corrupt inspector, only to be choked to death.
-Shankar now starts picking off Bulla’s crew, beheading one, killing another, and getting framed for the murder of politician Bachchubhai Bhigona, who’s conveniently sniped by someone else.
-Jailed and escaping the same night, Shankar continues his rampage, taking down a human trafficker and discovering that the abandoned baby girl he adopted is Bulla’s illegitimate child.
+Shankar's father confronts a corrupt inspector, only to be choked to death.
+Shankar now starts picking off Bulla's crew, beheading one, killing another, and getting framed for the murder of politician Bachchubhai Bhigona, who's conveniently sniped by someone else.
+Jailed and escaping the same night, Shankar continues his rampage, taking down a human trafficker and discovering that the abandoned baby girl he adopted is Bulla's illegitimate child.
 Bulla kills Ganga in retaliation.

 In the climax, Bulla arrives with several auto-rickshaws but Shankar fights them off with a rocket launcher.
 Bulla tries to use his own baby as a shield but Tinku the monkey saves her.
 Bulla tries to escape in a helicopter but Shankar kills him by impaling him on its landing gear.